chrisnager/crafted-css/README.md

 - Properties should be indented four spaces.
 - Use soft tabs that span four spaces.
 - When indenting, do not mix tabs and spaces.
 Only use spaces.
+(I turn on Show Invisibles in my editor to check this.)
 - Always put a space between a selector and its opening curly brace.
 - Put a space after the colon between your property and value.
 - Never leave trailing white space.
 (I use a plugin that deletes trailing white space on each save.)